isislab-unisa/sof/README.md

 # SCUD on test environment

 To easily test the SCUD environment you can set up a virtual machine with Apache Hadoop infrastructure on your local machine.
 A popular example of that is a **Hortonworks Data Platform (HDP)**, an open source Apache Hadoop data platform, architected for the enterprise, developed from [Hortonworks](http://hortonworks.com/).
-The HDP 2.2 Sandbox is provided as a self-contained virtual machine, based on Hadoop 2.6.0.
+The HDP 2.2 Sandbox is provided as a self-contained virtual machine with Hadoop 2.6.0.
 No data center, no cloud service and no internet connection needed in order to the SCUD framework.

 Download the virtual machine at Hortonworks [download page](http://hortonworks.com/products/hortonworks-sandbox/), and install your prefered available virtual machine in order to set up the environment.